letsencrypt/acme-spec/draft-barnes-acme.md

 Each of these functions is accomplished by the client sending a sequence of HTTPS requests to the server, carrying JSON messages.
 Each subsection below describes the message formats used by the function, and the order in which messages are sent.

+# Resources and Requests

 ACME is structured as a REST application with a few types of resources:

 * Registration resources, representing information about an account key
 * Authorization resources, representing an account key's authorization to act for an identifier
+* Challenge resources, representing a challenge to prove control of an identifier
 * Certificate resources, representing issued certificates
 * A "new-registration" resource
 * A "new-authorization" resource